jamietanna/sarahseewhy.github.io/_posts/2020-09-24-on-mental-health.md

 I sometimes think trauma is like that: land mines in our souls.

-One of the reasons I read and talk about effective communication and conflict transformation is for self-preservation.
+One of the reasons I read and talk about effective communication and conflict transformation is for self-preservation: I have land mines in my soul.

 I also believe the people I work with have land mines of their own.